-According to the Modern Language Association Handbook for Writers of Research Papers, 8th edition:
+According to the Modern Language Association Handbook for Writers of Research Papers, 9th edition:

 - Double-space all entries. - {2} Begin the first line of an entry flush with the left margin, and indent lines that follow by one-half inch. - (3) List entries in alphabetical order by the author's last name.
 If you are listing more than one work by the same author, alphabetize the works according to title.
 Instead of repeating the author's name, type three hyphens followed by a period, and then give the title. - [4] Italicize the titles of works published independently.
 Books, plays, long poems, pamphlets, periodicals, and films are all published independently. - [5] If the title of a book you are citing includes the title of another book, italicize the main title but not the other title. - ncluded in larger works, song titles, and titles of - (7) Separate the author, title, and the source of a work (for example, when these designates follow a period, the first letter should be appiralized.
-(8) Use the shorter and the source of the shorter and the sh - (9) Use the shortener Q mis for the publisher's name.
-When the publisher's name in the state is the name of a person, cite the lest name alone.
-When the publisher's name includes the name of that one person, cite only the first of these names. - "Accessed 5 Jan.
+(8) Use the shorter and the source of the shorter and the sh - (9) Use the shortened come for the publisher's name.
+When the publisher's name includes the name of a person, cite the lost name alone.
+When the publisher's name includes the name of cove than one person, cite only the first of these names. - "Accessed 5 Jan.
 2019" instead of listing the date or the abbreviation, {10} Use the phra

-Cuther Fire Tetror container (self contained if book), Othe Intributors (transaurs of cetter Disio (edition Number (vol. and no.), Publ. b., Publication Date, Location (pages, para caphs, US), or DOI).
-2nd container's title, Other contributors, Version, Number Zhisher, Publication date, Doc Access (fragelingther).
+ANY CITATION (GENERAL GUIDELINES) Cthe FIFTC Tetror container (self contained if book), Othe Intributors (transa ors spectre Usico (edition Number (vol. and no.), Publ. b., Publication Date, Location (pages, para caphs, UP), or DOI).
+2nd container's title, Other contributors, Version, Number Zblisher, Publication date, Due Correct (frapplication).
 PAGE ON A WEBSITE "How to Change Your Car's Oil." eHow , 25 Sept.
 2018, www Crew.com/ how_2018_how-oil.html.
 Accessed 5 Jan.
 2019.
 ARTICLE IN A JOURNAL FROM A WEBSITE (ALSO IN PRINT) Doe, Jim.
 "Laws of the Open Sea."
-Maritime Law , vol. 3700.
+Maritime Law , vol. 3760.
 6, 2018, pp. 595-600, www.maritimelaw.org/article.
-Accesser, Sec.
+Accesser, Neb.
 2017.
-ARTICLE IN A PERIODICAL (GENERAL GUIDELINES) Autor Angener, first name, "Artic 10 deviodical title, Day Month Year, pages 1 .
-LNIEd Bylined Article From A Daily Newspaper Barringer, Felicity.
+ARTICLE IN A PERIODICAL (GENERAL GUIDELINES) Autor Angene first name.
+"Artic 10 deviodical title, Day Month Year, pages 1 and 10 leviodical title, Day Month Bylined Article From A Daily Newspaper Barringer, Felicity.
 "Where Many Elderly Live, Signs of the Future."
 New York Times , 7 Mar.
 2018, p.
 A12.
 UNBYLINED ARTICLE FROM A DAILY NEWSPAPER "Infant Mortality Down; Race Disparity Widens."
 Washington Post, 12 Mar.
 2018, p.
 A12.
-Article from a Monthly or Bimonthly Magazine Willis, Garry.
+ARTICLE FROM A MONTHLY OR BIMONTHLY MAGAZINE Willis, Garry.
 "The Words that Remade America: Lincoln at Gettysburg."
 Atlantic , June 2019, pp. 57-79.
 ARTICLE FROM A WEEKLY OR BIWEEKLY MAGAZINE Hughes, Robert.
 "Futurism's Farthest Frontier."
 Time , 9 July 2019, pp. 58-59.
 EDITORIAL "A Question of Medical Sight."
 Editorial.
 Plain Dealer , 11 Mar.
 2019, p.
 6B.